tchoi8/handmadecomputer/RAMcity/readme.md

 [⇐ DUMPLING SHOP](https://github.com/tchoi8/handmadecomputer/blob/master/Dumpling/readme.md)

 What is RAM exactly?
 RAM stands for Random Access Memory.
-To help us understand how RAM works let's imagine a parking lot with 8 spaces.
+To help us understand how RAM works let's imagine a parking lot with 8 spaces representing 8-bits of information.

 ![](https://farm4.staticflickr.com/3872/14630594145_edc4ca6e67_o.jpg =600x)

-Our parking lot has a single gated lane, acting both as entrance and exit for the cars.
+Our lot has a single gated lane, acting both as entrance and exit for the cars.
 The gate can either be closed or open to let a car pass.
-Ensuring only one car travels through at a time, we have a timing system consisting of a clock – same as we used in the finite-state machine – and a queue (called a multiplexer in electronics) on either side of the gate.
-The eight parking spaces represent 8-bits of information our RAM-car park can hold.
+Ensuring only one car travels through at a time, we have a timing system consisting of a clock – same as we used in the finite-state machine – and a queue for cars coming and going.

-When accepting a new car, we need to ensure it don't park in a space that's currently occupied.
-So to prevent cars from attempting to park in a  space that's already filled, a big display tells incoming cars which spaces are in use.
+When accepting a new car we also need to tell them where to park, big display tells incoming cars the next available space.

-Once the cars need to leave they can exit the parking lot, erasing the data that's been stored in their parking space.
-This is achieved by opening the gate and letting the car dive through, thus setting the state of the parking space and the display to zero.
-Now that parking space is free again to be filled.

-On a circuit board, we can construct a complete a 8-bit random access memory by combining the clock, mux, demux and flipflop.
-There, data can be written and read asynchronously, which means the data can be kept independent of the clock cycle. ```[Yeah, I gave a try on clarifying asynch, but maybe better to get rid of it all together?]```
+On a circuit board, we can construct a complete a 8-bit random access memory by combining the clock, mux, demux and flip-flop.
+There, data can be written and read asynchronously, which means the data can be kept independent of the clock cycle.

 ![](https://farm1.staticflickr.com/655/20889869441_19e63ce7cb_o.jpg)